Afro-Asiatic "kaddiska" -> Late Latin "catus" -> Old English "catt"

 directly register (place each hind paw almost directly in the print of the

-corresponding forepaw), pacing gait (move two legs on one side of the body
+corresponding forepaw), pacing gait (moving both legs on one side of the body

-before the legs on the other side move, trait shared with camels and giraffes),
+before the legs on the other side move, a trait shared with camels and giraffes),

 protractable claws, can tolerate quite high temperatures, do not sweat, have

 a general lack of circadian rhythms, can survive on a diet only of meat with